TheSeaOfRhun/LTR/README.txt

     stopFile    --  The path to the stop word list file to use during indexing or retrieval.
 Use "None" if no stopping should be performed (default).
+    tokenizer   --  One of three options:
+                        WhitespaceTokenizer (default) -- delimits tokens based
+                            on whitespace; this is an alias for org.apache.lucene.analysis.core.WhitespaceTokenizer
+                        ClassicTokenizer -- delmits tokens based on whitespace and punctuation (which is removed, with some exceptions).
+This is an alias for
+                            org.apache.lucene.analysis.standard.ClassicTokenizer
+                        custom -- use this to provide the fully qualified class name of a tokenizer under the 'customTokenizer' setting (see below).
+This must have a default constructor.

+    customTokenizer -- Default is null.
+Only considered if 'tokenizer' is set to 'custom'.
+This should be a fully qualified class name and the class must have a default constructor.

     stemmer     --  The name of the stemmer to use during indexing or retrieval.
                     See NOTES.txt for a list of available stemmers.
 Set to